 Lucifer covers a lot of genres – crime because there's a new murder in each episode, fantasy because you have to believe he's the Devil, comedy because of its clever and sharp one-liners, drama because of the relationships between the various characters and romance because of the will-they-won't-they that plays out between Lucifer and Decker over the seasons.

 It's an excellent combination of all of the above.
-But the road to getting the full Lucifer story didn't run smooth.
+But the road to getting the full Lucifer story didn't run smoothly.

-It was all supposed to end there but fans of the show caused an almighty fuss and Netflix gave in, creating the sixth and final season which thankfully wrapped up the entire story.
+It was all supposed to end there, but fans of the show caused an almighty fuss to save Lucifer and Netflix gave in, creating the sixth and last season, which thankfully wrapped up the entire story.

 Is There A Season 6 Of Lucifer?

-In total there are 93 episodes of Lucifer available to stream though you may have to pay for the first two on Amazon as they are not included with the Prime subscription.
+In total, there are 93 episodes of Lucifer available to stream on Netflix in most countries.
+If you don't subscribe, you can also catch them on Amazon Prime Video though you may have to pay for some of the seasons.

 Is Chloe Decker An Angel?